Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Carousel: ensure that the Carousel view is available regardless of your gallery's link settings.
 * Dashboard: improve performance by reducing excessive API calls.
+* Payments Block: avoid layout issues when setting up a new payment plan.

 = 9.4 =